logo

 This class is shared between Julie Daniels and Sharon Carroll.

-* Julie will be presenting a wide range of practical games/exercises that have been specifically selected to build skills needed during this phase.
+* In the first 3 weeks, Julie will present a wide range of practical games/exercises that have been specifically selected to build skills needed during the adolescent phase.
 Julie will be able to adapt these games to suit robust and enthusiastic dogs as well as those that require further confidence boosting.

-* Sharon will be presenting a wide variety of theory topics related to adolescence, as well as a "handler's choice" practical component.
+* In the second 3 weeks, Sharon will be presenting a wide variety of theory topics related to adolescence, as well as a "handler's choice" practical component.
 The "handler's choice" component will include options for addressing specific existing unwanted behaviors, as well as options that are more related to developing general life skills such as ignoring distractions and remaining “clear headed” in a variety of environments.

 Although this class has many topics targeted toward sport dogs, the overall contents of this class is highly relevant for pet dogs too.